grinnell-cs/csc151-images/_eboards/eboard24.md

          * Local bindings (quizzes)
          * Numeric recursion (new, quiz Friday)
          * Vectors (really new, coming Friday)
-         * Diagramming structures (really new, coming Wednesday and Friday)
+         * Diagramming structures (really new, coming today and Friday)
 * A week from Sunday: Various redos (posted to Gradescope)

 ### Friday's quizzes